megavip2012/FORTNITE-BUILDS/README.md

 If you want a better inteface for the downloads, go to [our website](https://sites.google.com/view/allfortnitegameversions/p%C3%A1gina-inicial)!

+If you want more builds, try this other website called [FortForge Builds](https://builds.fortforge.dev/builds)

 ## Usage & Other information.

 Downloads for Archive files are capped at MEGA.